Glossary — short definitions of terms

 NaReach — subgroup of Reach tonalities with primary and secondary natural harmonics pitches in the lower pentachord and a Reach step in the upper tetrachord

-Na tonality — a more or less consecutive segment of the natural harmonics series
+Na tonality — a more or less consecutive segment of the natural harmonic series

 NaTri — key syllable used by Tonalibus in exceptional hexa- and pentatonality names; indicates that the lower tetrachord of a hexatonality or the whole pentatonality consists of the initial harmonics in the series, but without second and with the tritone; short for natural harmonics and tritone